Trovemaster/TROVE/docs/source/theory.rst

 The full rovibrational Hamiltonian :math:`H^{rv}` is not used to find symmetrised functions since this is exactly the process we are trying to simplify.
 Instead a set of reduced Hamiltonians :math:`\hat{H}^{(i)}` is introduced, similar to what was done for finding 1D basis functions in equation :eq:`1Dschrodinger:.
 The approach used in TROVE for this is as follows:

   (i) All ro-vibrational degrees of freedom are divided into :math:`L` symmetrically independent subspaces which form subgroups of :math:`\mathbf{G}`.
-For example in the PF:math:`_3` example from chapter `Quickstart <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__, the basis block was divided into '1s' and '2s' for the stretches and bends respectively.
+For example in the PF:math:`_3` example from chapter `Theory <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__, the basis block was divided into '1s' and '2s' for the stretches and bends respectively.

   (ii) For each subspace :math:`i = 1, \cdots, L`, a reduced Hamiltonian operator :math:`\hat{H}^{(i)}` is constructed by neglecting or integrating over the other degrees of freedom.